typesense/typesense-website/docs-site/content/guide/postgres-typesense-migration-fts.md

 ## Architecture overview

 When offloading search workloads, PostgreSQL remains your primary database and source of truth.
-You do not duplicate your entire database into Typesense.
-Instead, you only index the specific fields required for search and filtering.
+In many deployments, only the fields required for search and filtering are indexed into Typesense.

 ### Query flow
 Search requests are sent directly to Typesense to ensure low latency.
 Typesense returns the matching document IDs (and any fields needed for rendering the UI), and the application can fetch the full relational data from PostgreSQL if necessary.